Box truck

-A box truck—also known as a box van, cube van, bob truck or cube truck—is a chassis cab truck with an enclosed cuboid-shaped cargo area.
+A box truck, or box van, is a chassis cab truck with an enclosed cuboid-shaped cargo area.
 On most box trucks, the cabin is separate to the cargo area; however some box trucks have a door between the cabin and the cargo area.
+Regular cab box trucks are generally larger than cargo vans but smaller than day cab tractor-trailers with movable trailers.
+Crew cab box trucks tend to be larger than crew vans but smaller than crew cab tractor-trailers with movable trailers.

 The difference between a box truck and a van is that the cargo van is a one-piece (unibody), while a box truck is created by adding a cargo box to a chassis cab.

 North American usage

-Box trucks are typically 10–26 ft in length and can range from Class 3 to Class 7 (12,500 lb. to 33,000 lb. gross vehicle weight rating).
+The boxes on box trucks are typically 10–26 ft in length (the overall length of the box plus cab is even longer) and can range from Class 3 to Class 7 (12,500 lb. to 33,000 lb. gross vehicle weight rating).
 They often have a garage door-like rear door that rolls up.
 They are often used by companies transporting home appliances or furniture, or are used as moving trucks which can be rented by individuals.

-Ford, Dodge and Chevrolet/GMC have historically been the most common manufacturers of conventional cab/chassis to which the cargo box is attached by various producers (called body builders or upfitters).
-Isuzu Motors, Mitsubishi Fuso Truck of America, Inc. and UD Trucks have been the most common producers of cab over-type medium duty cab/chassis used as platforms for box trucks.
+Ford, Dodge and Chevrolet/GMC have historically been the most common manufacturers of conventional chassis cab (truck cab on chassis without a body) to which the cargo box is attached by various producers (called body builders or upfitters).
+Isuzu, Fuso and UD Trucks have been the most common producers of cab over-type medium duty chassis cab used as platforms for box trucks.

 Small box trucks often use the cab of full size vans from Ford, Chrysler or General Motors (e.g. Ford E-Series/Econoline/Ford Transit, Dodge Ram Van, Chevrolet Express/Chevrolet Van/GMC Vandura/GMC Savana), though pre-manufactured cutaway van chassis vehicles are the basis (rather than an actual cargo van), in order to reduce the labour required for production.